LJPZebra/thesis_bg/readme.md

 ###### idTracker

-IdTracker [@perez2014idtracker] is a MATLAB library that allows to track multiple objects in video recording.
+IdTracker [@perez2014idtracker] is a MATLAB library that allows to track multiple objects in video recordings.
 It is based on the extraction of a
-\"fingerprint\" for each object thus a reliable association without errors propagation.
+\"fingerprint\" for each object, allowing a tracking without errors propagation.
 The advantage of idTracker is that it can recognize an object over several videos and after a relatively long time, which can be useful to track individuals' behavior over several series of experiments.

-IdTracker is solving amazingly well the propagation of errors problem during the association phase.
+IdTracker is solving amazingly well the error-propagation problem during the association phase.
 However, it is limited by the number of objects it can track, currently about twenty, due to the movie's length necessary for extracting each object's \"fingerprint\".
 This task can go up to 30 minutes minimum for a high object density.
 The required image quality is an essential factor and must be at least 150 pixels per animal.
-The computation time is relatively long, in the order of 0.5 to 2 seconds per image, and requires a large RAM amount.
-The installation of idTracker can be done without the need to buy MATLAB thanks to the Matlab Run Time Compiler but only under Windows.
+The computation time is relatively long, in the order of 0.5 to 2 seconds per image, and requires a large amount of RAM.
+The installation of idTracker can be done without the need to install MATLAB thanks to the Matlab Run Time Compiler but only under Windows.
 Therefore, it is necessary to purchase a MATLAB license for other platforms and have minimal knowledge of the language to set up idTracker.

 ###### DeepLabCut